SupergroverNN/store-task/README.md

 This project of an online store is called "store-task".

 The server part is written using expressjs and mongodb.
-Deploed using heroku
+Deploed using heroku.

 [DEMO](https://github.com/facebook/create-react-app)